OmzetOrientedProgramming/sriwijaya-application/README.md

 ## Description

-This is a PWA front-end client repository for Software Engineering Project
+This is a PWA front-end client repository for Software Engineering Project using Next.js, Typescript, twin.macro, and react-query.

 ## Installation & Development